-Everglades National Park is a place teeming with native Floridian wildlife, making it a great place to visit with your RV.
-If you’re lucky, you’ll get to see alligators, crocodiles, turtles, herons, and maybe even manatees and dolphins, if you look to the right places.
+Everglades National Park is a place teeming with native Floridian wildlife, making it a scenic and exciting place to visit with your RV.
+If you’re lucky, during your visit, you’ll get to see alligators, crocodiles, turtles, herons, and maybe even manatees and dolphins.

-This park is so big that there are three entrances, all located in different parts of Florida.
-At one of the entrances, located in Homestead, Florida, there are two campgrounds that welcome RVs.
+The park has so much landmass that there are three entrances, all located in different parts of Florida.
+At one of the entrances, located in Homestead, Florida, two campgrounds welcome RVs.